jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ```
 In this example:
 * The lower bounds are set with the *x_lower* property, and the upper bounds are set with the *x_upper* property.
 * SNOBfit infers the dimensionality of the optimisation from the number of lower/upper bounds you declare.
 You do not need to specify the dimensionality elsewhere.
-Hence, since there are two elements in *x_lower* and *x_upper* SNOBfit knows that you are carrying out a 2D optimisation.
+Hence, since there are two elements in *x_lower* and *x_upper*, SNOBfit knows that you are carrying out a 2D optimisation.
 * *x_lower* and *x_upper* are both *n*-by-*1* arrays where *n* is the number of reaction conditions, or dimensions, you are changing in your optimisation.
 * In the above example SNOBFit is allowed to test any value between 5 and 25 for input parameter *1* and any value between 30 and 80 for parameter *2*.
 The exact values you specify will of course depend on the nature of your own experiment.
 * The order of the bounds in *x_lower* and *x_upper* must match the column order in *snobfit_object.next*.
 Hence, if the first column of *snobfit_object.next* is the reaction temperature, then the first elements of *x_lower* and *x_upper* must correspond to the lower and upper bounds on the temperature.